-Students must take two 90-hour courses: Geometry, Measurement & Finance 10 and Number, Relations & Functions 10.
 Students on the AP (Advanced Placement) track with a mark of 80% or higher in Math 9 should select the combined GMF/NRF and choose Foundation 110 in the credits course selection.
+All other students must take GMF 10 and 1 other math credit listed under the credit course section.